adric2001/DietCraft/README.md

 Stay On Track: Use DietCraft’s reminders, educational content, and insights to stick to your diet and achieve your goals.

 **Tech Stack**
+Hosted on a VPS

+Containers/Orchatration: Docker and Kubernetes

 Web Server Framework: Flask